Industry News

 Calculated Impact of Calcium Carbonate in Plastic Packaging

-Based on a 30% calcium carbonate content in polyethylene (PE), the annual production of 3 million tons of plastic packaging bags could save approximately 900,000 tons of petroleum-based resin and 2.7 million tons of oil.
+Using 30% calcium carbonate in PE, 3 million tons of plastic bags could save 900,000 tons of petroleum-based resin and 2.7 million tons of oil.

 1.2 Environmentally Friendly Performance